College of Education and Human Development

 To learn more, explore their research projects, or watch videos of faculty members discussing their work.

 A PhD will prepare you to lead with a broad foundation in theory, research, and practice.
-Choose from specializations in:
+Choose from two specializations: family science and couple and family therapy.

-The Couple & Family Therapy doctoral specialization prepares the next generation of leaders and agents of social change to work systemically with diverse families and communities locally and internationally.
+The Couple and Family Therapy doctoral specialization prepares the next generation of leaders and agents of social change to work systemically with diverse families and communities locally and internationally.

-FSOS graduate handbooks and program manuals from past years are linked at the Forms & Handbooks page.
+FSoS Graduate Handbooks and program manuals from past years are linked at the forms and handbooks page.

 Financing your education